 Betta fish care isn't difficult, but it does require know-how.
 Betta fish, also known as Siamese fighting fish, are hardy, easy to care for and will often live for more than three years if you follow the proper care instructions.
 By providing your pet with everything it needs to live a healthy life, your betta will remain vibrantly colorful and happy for a long time.

-Caring for Betta Fish
+How to Care for a Betta Fish

 Before you take on the responsibility of owning a betta fish, it's a good idea to learn a little about where this fish comes from, what its natural habitat is like and other important information that will help you provide the best level of care for your new pet.

 Betta fish mainly originated in Thailand, but they can also be found in the shallow, warm waters of Vietnam, Malaysia, Indonesia and in some parts of China.
-They prefer places where the water is clean, warm and slow moving, so they are often found in the region's rice paddies as well.
+They prefer places where the water is clean, warm, and slow moving, so they are often found in the region's rice paddies as well.

 Establishing the Ideal Betta Tank

-Many betta owners keep these colorful fish in small fish bowls or cups because the fish are used to very shallow waters in their natural habitat, but one thing nearly all of the owners forget is that bettas thrive best in warm water.
+Many betta owners keep these colorful fish in small fish bowls or cups because the fish are used to shallow waters in their natural habitat, but one thing nearly all owners forget is that bettas thrive best in warm water.
 If the tank's water temperature dips below 75 degrees, the betta fish will quickly become dispirited, lethargic and perhaps ill.
 Maintaining a water temperature of 80 degrees Fahrenheit, however, will improve the fish's health and well-being.

 Ideally, the water used in the fish tank should be soft with a pH that is either neutral (7.0) or slightly acidic (6.5).